-Stuffing and dressing are so overrated!
-Avoid a soggy bland disaster this Thanksgiving and go for this Harvest Panzanella Salad instead!
+Stuffing and dressing recipes are so overrated!
+Avoid a soggy bland disaster this Thanksgiving and go for this perfect side dish recipe, this Harvest Panzanella Salad instead!

 Don’t @ me, but stuffing/dressing is probably my least favorite Thanksgiving side.
 Don’t get me wrong, I’ll still add a spoonful to my plate, but I’ll definitely be giving the other dishes more attention.
 Even the cranberry sauce.
 How about, instead of making the same ole’ flavorless and soggy recipe, you opt for this fresh and crunchy Harvest Panzanella Salad instead?